OISF/suricata/doc/userguide/rules/meta.rst

 .. role:: example-rule-emphasis

-Meta-settings have no effect on Suricata's inspection of network traffic; they do have an effect on the way Suricata reports events/alerts.
+Meta keywords have no effect on Suricata's inspection of network traffic; they do have an effect on the way Suricata reports events/alerts.

 msg (message)
 -------------
-The keyword msg gives textual information about the signature and the possible alert.
+The keyword msg gives contextual information about the signature.

 The format of msg is::